Harry Endicott: Racing career

 In 1911, Endicott qualified in third place for the 1911 Indianapolis 500 before finishing 16th.
 Endicott had another third place start in the Dick Ferris Trophy Race at the Santa Monica Road Race Course later that year; he crashed out after completing three laps.

-In 1912, he entered and won two AAA races.
+In 1912, Endicott entered and won two AAA races.
 After starting on the pole position, he won the Wisconsin Trophy at the Wauwatosa Road Race Course; he followed it up with winning the Jencks Trophy Race at the Elgin Road Race Course (Elgin, Illinois).
 At the Elgin race, he wore a leather mask which was rare at the time.

-In 1913, he started tenth at the 1913 Indianapolis 500 and finished 21st after completing only 21 (of 200) laps with transmission failure.
+In 1913, Endicott started tenth at the 1913 Indianapolis 500 and finished 21st after completing only 21 (of 200) laps with transmission failure.
 Endicott raced twice at the Tacoma Road Race Course with fourth-place finishes both times.
 His last AAA race happened at Elgin where he finished fourth.

-He died on September 5, 1913, in Jackson, Michigan in a motorsport practice accident and his riding mechanic, George Benedict, was injured.
+Endicott died on September 5, 1913, in Jackson, Michigan, in a motorsport practice accident and his riding mechanic, George Benedict, was injured.
 Endicott's tire burst which caused his car to run into a steam roller.
 He was buried at Holy Cross and Saint Joseph Cemetery in Indianapolis, Indiana.
 His brother retired from racing for several years after his death.